 BHB records patient falls and falls with injury at all its campuses.
 Fall incidents are reviewed to establish if the fall was preventable or not, and determine what can be done to reduce the likelihood of a future fall.
 There are two categories: total falls includes all events, whether there was an injury or not.
-Falls with injuries includes falls that resulted in injuries from minor injuries such as bruises, skin tears or pain, up to major injuries that include a head injury or required surgery.
+Falls with injury includes falls that resulted in injuries, from minor injuries such as bruises, skin tears or pain, up to major injuries that include a head injury or required surgery.
+This is a quarterly figure covering all BHB locations and services.